Coupling solutions replace Lovejoy Universal Joints, Jaw couplings and other couplings.

 Universal Joints or something else?

 The coupling solution is all of the above, but also it raises a point of how do OEMS make better equipment ?
 The OEMs use tried and true equipment and usually dont variate from those components, even though they know those components cause most of the issues with their equipment.
 They know it is the cause of the warranty issues they may have but what else can they do.
+Replacement bearing crosses, greasing of bearings, premium bearings are all expenses to try to get u-joints to last longer.

 Take for example a jaw type coupling, its a great solid flexible coupling unit BUT it contains an insert or spider to absorb the vibration between components, that’s the way its made but its something that wears and eventually fails.